uspki/policies/certificate-policy.md

 In the event of a conflict between these Requirements and a law, regulation or government order (hereinafter 'Law') of any jurisdiction in which a CA operates or issues certificates, a CA may modify any conflicting requirement to the minimum extent necessary to make the requirement valid and legal in the jurisdiction.
 This applies only to operations or certificate issuances that are subject to that Law.
 In such event, the CA shall immediately (and prior to issuing a certificate under the modified requirement) include in Section 9.16.3 of the CA's CPS a detailed reference to the Law requiring a modification of these Requirements under this section, and the specific modification to these Requirements implemented by the CA.

-The CA shall also (prior to issuing a certificate under the modified requirement) notify the CA/Browser Forum of the relevant information newly added to its CPS by sending a message to questions@cabforum.org and receiving confirmation that it has been posted to the Public Mailing List and is indexed in the Public Mail Archives available at https://cabforum.org/pipermail/public/ (or such other email addresses and links as the Forum may designate), so that the CA/Browser Forum may consider possible revisions to these Requirements accordingly.
+The CA shall also (prior to issuing a certificate under the modified requirement) notify the CAB Forum of the relevant information newly added to its CPS by sending a message to questions@cabforum.org and receiving confirmation that it has been posted to the Public Mailing List and is indexed in the Public Mail Archives available at https://cabforum.org/pipermail/public/ (or such other email addresses and links as the Forum may designate), so that the CAB Forum may consider possible revisions to these Requirements accordingly.

 Any modification to CA practice enabled under this section shall be discontinued if and when the Law no longer applies, or these Requirements are modified to make it possible to comply with both them and the Law simultaneously.
-An appropriate change in practice, modification to the CA's CPS and a notice to the CA/Browser Forum, as outlined above, shall be made within 90 days.
+An appropriate change in practice, modification to the CA's CPS and a notice to the CAB Forum, as outlined above, shall be made within 90 days.

 ### 9.16.4 Enforcement (attorneys' fees and waiver of rights)